South African Astronomical Observatory

-South African Astronomical Observatory (SAAO) is the national centre for optical and infrared astronomy in South Africa.
+The South African Astronomical Observatory (SAAO) is the national centre for optical and infrared astronomy in South Africa.
 It was established in 1972.
 The observatory is run by the National Research Foundation of South Africa.
 The facility's function is to conduct research in astronomy and astrophysics.
 The primary telescopes are located in Sutherland, which is 370 km from Observatory, Cape Town, where the headquarters is located.

 The SAAO has links worldwide for scientific and technological collaboration.
 Instrumental contributions from the South African Astronomical Observatory include the development of a spherical aberration corrector and the Southern African Large Telescope (SALT).

 The Noon Gun on Cape Town's Signal Hill is fired remotely by a time signal from the Observatory.